drangertornado/FTLE_Simulator/Readme.md

 We can also cast more rays and average the result by enabling anti-aliasing in Settings.cpp file but this could reduce the performance significantly.

 Note: We have not added attenuation of radiance while computing Phong lighting to maintain uniform lighting for visualization purposes.
-Also, we are considering both sides of the normal vector since its a volume.
+Also, we are considering both sides of the normal vector to compute lighting since its a volume.

 ## Final Results
 Below are sample images rendered using a GTX 1050Ti Max-Q: